 - Areas of improvement for your child and your involvement in making those changes.

-To make the best use of this meeting and keeping the communication flow, and these parent meeting in school tip will help along the way
+To make the best use of this meeting, and to keep the communication flowing, these parent meetings in school tips will help along the way.

 1. Schedule an Early Appointment

-Make sure you take time out of schedule to meet with the teacher early and discuss your child
+Make sure you take time out of your schedule to meet with the teacher early and discuss your child.

-It’s important to know what your child think about their school.
-It helps gauge how they perform in school, their likes and dislikes and subject that may need more attention as they might find difficulties.
+It’s important to know what your child thinks about their school.
+It helps gauge how they perform in school, their likes and dislikes and subjects that may need more attention, as they might find difficulties.
 It also helps you identify points that you can discuss with the teacher to help your child in their class.